Requests for new doctoral programs must provide information

 and the faculty of institutions initiating doctoral-level programs

 should exhibit an understanding of and commitment to the long tradition

-of excellence associated with the awarding of the traditional research
+of excellence associated with the awarding of the traditional doctorate

 (2) Freedom of Inquiry and Expression.
 Doctoral programs

 must be characterized by complete freedom of inquiry and expression.

 (3) Programs at the Undergraduate and Master's Levels.

 Doctoral programs, in most instances, should be undergirded by quality